mapbox/mapbox-gl-draw/API.md

 This method takes any valid GeoJSON and adds it to Draw.
 The object will be turned into a GeoJSON feature and will be assigned a unique `drawId` that can be used to identify it.
 This method return the new feature's `drawId`.
 If an id is provided with the feature that ID will be used.

 The second argument is an optional options object to add information to the geometry when creating the new element.
-Currently the only used option is `permanent`, which, if set to true, will cause the element to ignore click events which would normally trigger selection.
+Currently the only used option is `permanent`, which, if set to true, will cause the element to ignore click events, `Draw.select(:id:)` and `Draw.selectAll()`.

 Draw does not enforce unique IDs to be passed to `.add`, but it does enforce unique ids inside of it.
 This means that if you provide an id for a feature that is not unqiue, Draw will override the exhisting feature with your new feature.
 You can think of this like PUT in http verbs.